AloneButt/Fusion360_-_Generate-Flat-Patterns-and-export-DXFs/README.markdown

-**Are you tired of manually generating flat patterns for multimple components and exporting them as DXFs?
-Thi script will solve that problem for you!**
+**Are you tired of manually generating flat patterns for multimple components and exporting them as DXFs?**
+**This script will solve that problem for you!**

-This Fusion 360 script automates the identification of sheet metal components, generates flat patterns, and exports them as DXF files.
+It automates the identification of sheet metal components, generates flat patterns, and exports them as DXF files.
 Perfect for streamlining sheet metal design workflows in assemblies with multiple parts.

 ## Description 📝